mauriziocescon/angularjs-stats/README.md

 3. number of DOM elements,
 4. duration of digest cycles,

-in your current view.
-For every angular component where you define the property ``name``, you also get
+For every angular component where you define the property ``name``, you get also

 5. Number of watchers per component.